centreon/centreon-documentation/versioned_docs/version-24.04/administration/centreon-ha/operating-guide.md

 In another terminal, you can also use the `crm_mon -fr` command to watch the failover as it happens.
 It will be necessary to use Ctrl+c to exit the command.

 > Warning: The `pcs resource move centreon` command sets an `-INFINITY` constraint on node 1.
 This means that the resource is no longer allowed to be running on that node.
+(You will clear this constraint at step 3.)

 2. The resources move to node 2.
 To check that the resources have indeed moved, run the following command: